tjhrulz/GPMDP-Plugin/README.md

 # Google Play Music Desktop Player for Rainmeter Plugin
 A rainmeter plugin that adds support for the music info and playback controls from [Google Play Music Desktop Player](https://www.googleplaymusicdesktopplayer.com/).
-Included in this repo is a example skin that shows how to use every measure and bang as well as a more fleshed out skin to show the possibilities of this plugin.
+Included in this repo is an example skin that shows how to use every measure and bang as well as a more fleshed out skin to show the possibilities of this plugin.
+**Note**: GPMDP currently has a bug with position being incorrectly reported to anything using its WebSocket API.
+If it is not fixed soon I will submit a patch myself.

+#### If you would like to support this plugin and other plugins I make please check out my [patreon](https://www.patreon.com/tjhrulz)

 ### Current state:
+Feature complete - Focus is now on bug fixes and other small improvements.
+Focus has shifted to [WebNowPlaying](https://github.com/tjhrulz/WebNowPlaying) and a [unified NowPlaying](https://github.com/tjhrulz/UnifiedNowPlaying) plugin.

 - Standard media information (title, artist, album, cover, position, duration, progress)
 - Standard media controls (play, pause, forward/rewind, shuffle, rewind, volume)